 Common Name: Oyster Plant

-Mertensia maritima is a Perennial up to 0.20 metres tall.
+Mertensia maritima is a perennial plant that can grow up to 0.20 metres tall.

 Throughout the temperate regions of both hemispheres, including Britain.